 After watching some of the Ultra HD content available from Netflix and Amazon, sometimes it can be a challenge to see a huge difference between that content and a good HD source.
 Today, the super-sharp images from a live broadcast – probably helped by the 29 Mbps data rate used – provided clear evidence of what Ultra HD is capable of.
 We look forward to seeing more content of this quality, which is bound to increase the demand for Ultra HD.

 What made today particularly interesting is that the UK’s first Ultra HD broadcast was actually delivered by BT’s fibre broadband network and not by satellite.
 Who would have guessed that years ago when Sky launched its innovative HD service?
 Based on the transformation we saw today with television sport, we think that Sky has missed a great opportunity to give its customers an early enhanced viewing experience.

 For more information, please read our review of BT’s Ultra HD service.

-For the latest BT offers, visit BT's website.
+New!
+For the latest BT offers, visit our BT Broadband Deals page.